-These delicious bite sized muffins are moister than most with a secret ingredient (pineapple) and beautiful with traditional cream cheese frosting piped on top.
+Somehow, Easter equals carrot cake for me.
+Maybe it’s an honor for the Easter Bunny, but for me it’s an excuse for these delicious bite sized muffins.
+Moister than most other muffins, this has a secret ingredient (pineapple) and is beautiful with traditional cream cheese frosting piped on top.
 They are a perfect sweet treat for a spring brunch, shower or graduation event.

 The Cooking With Friends Kitchen

 2 cups white flour (or white whole wheat flour)

 2 teaspoons baking soda

 1/2 teaspoon salt

 1 cup chopped pineapple

 2 cups grated carrot